jbaileyh/geogrid/README.md

 Other examples
 ==============

+From others:

+Simon Hailstone has looked at [male life expectancy in the South East region of England](http://rpubs.com/Hailstone/326118) using the package.
+Thanks Simon for using!

+From me:

 This time using the contiguous USA.
 Again, I used set seed and chose some that I liked but i'd reccomend you'd do the same.